B2B companies are the backbone of many economies. They employ a large number of people and generate a significant amount of revenue.

 HubSpot, a leading marketing software company, has created an outstanding blog.

 HubSpot’s marketing blog is broken down into sales, product marketing, growth, marketing strategy, and other useful topics for small business owners.
-The blog also offers expert advice on how to start your own blog.
+The blog also offers expert advice and valuable insights on how to start your own blog.

 HubSpot has taken full advantage of the power of blogging by creating a blog that is extremely easy to use and navigate.
 There are no animated images and interactions or complicated navigation menus.
 Instead, the website uses large images while keeping the text simple and to the point.